SalocinDotTEN/flowdigital-test/README.md

 1. Run php artisan serve
 1. Visit the displayed URL in your browser.

+To login or register, click the link on the top right of the page.

 ## Caveats

 Some features are still not available or being built.